apisnetworks/apiscp-docs/docs/admin/Resource enforcement.md

 "OOM" is an initialism for "out of memory".
 Killer is... a killer.
 OOM killer is invoked by the kernel to judiciously terminate processes when it's out of memory either on the system or control group.
 :::

-Using [Metrics](Metrics.md), OOM events can be easily tracked. `cpcmd -d domain.com telemetry:get c-cgroup-oom` reports the latest OOM value for a site.
-A free-form query is also available that provides similar information for all sites.
+Using [Metrics](Metrics.md), OOM events can be easily tracked. `cpcmd -d domain.com telemetry:get c-memory-oom` reports the latest OOM value for a site.
+A free-form query is also available that provides similar information for all sites against the PostgreSQL database, normally `appldb`.

 ```sql
 SELECT